 On the other hand, a healthcare insurance policy covers particular illnesses and diseases; it might not provide benefits during an accident.

-The difference between a personal accident scheme and health insurance policy is discussed below:
+The difference between a personal accident scheme and a health insurance policy is discussed below:

 Personal Accident Policy